Things to Do in North Charleston

-Pay homage to the military personnel that lost their lives fighting for American freedoms at the Greater Charleston Naval Base Memorial.
+Another one of our favorite things to do in North Charleston is pay homage to the military personnel that lost their lives fighting for American freedoms at the Greater Charleston Naval Base Memorial.
 Enjoy a sunny afternoon under the shade of an oak tree or just take a few moments to watch the ships sail by.

 North Charleston Fire Museum

 One of the most overlooked attractions near Holy City, the North Charleston Fire Museum is one of the best things to do in North Charleston for families.